 - Make sure you try to include a “wow factor” – what is special about you?
 Try to make your statement stand out from the crowd.

 A few tips:

-- Be honest and truthful – don’t make it up to big yourself up
+- Be honest and truthful – don’t make it up to make yourself 'more interesting'.

 - Beware: Similarity Detection Service – make sure it’s your own work – the point of the Personal Statement is that it’s personal!